Eye protection for sports: How to choose sports goggles

 Not long ago, athletes rarely wore eyewear specifically designed to protect their eyes during sports, and sports-related eye injuries were widespread.

-Fortunately, coaches, parents and players now realize that wearing protective eyewear for sports pays off in several ways.
-The risk of eye damage is reduced, and the player's performance is enhanced by the ability to see better.
+Fortunately, many coaches, parents and players now realize that wearing protective eyewear for sports is beneficial in several ways.
+The risk of eye damage can be reduced with eye protection.
+On a positive note, a player's ability to see more clearly may potentially be enhanced with the use of sports eyewear.
 In fact, many athletic and fitness clubs today do not permit their members to participate without wearing proper eye gear.

 Initially, there was some resistance by children to "looking funny" when they wore protective eyewear.
-Today, sports goggles are an accepted part of everyday life, much the way bike helmets have become the norm.
-In addition, both children and adults like the image that wearing protective eyewear gives them: It shows they mean business on the playing field.
+Today, sports goggles are often an accepted part of everyday life, much the way bike helmets have become the norm.

-Prevent Blindness America reports that hospital emergency rooms treat more than 40,000 eye injuries every year that are sports-related.
+It has been reported that hospital emergency rooms treat more than 30,000 eye injuries every year that are sports-related.
 Even non-contact sports such as badminton can present inherent dangers to the eyes.

 Sports such as racquetball, tennis and badminton may seem relatively harmless, but they involve objects moving at 60 miles per hour or faster.
 During a typical game, a racquetball can travel between 60 and 200 miles per hour.

-Another potential danger is that the racquets themselves move at high speed in a confined space and could strike a player.
+Another potential danger is that the racquets themselves move at high speed in a confined space and could strike a player in the face or eye.

 Flying objects aren't the only hazard.
 Many eye injuries come from pokes and jabs by fingers and elbows, particularly in games where players are in close contact with each other.
 Basketball, for example, has an extremely high rate of eye injury.
 So does swimming, where no flying objects are involved.

-These are great reasons to wear protective eyewear.
-Enhancing performance is another important aspect of eye protection.
-It used to be common for people with mild to moderate prescriptions to simply participate in sports without wearing their eyeglasses or contacts.
-Coaches and players soon recognized that clear, sharp vision is a vital ingredient in sports performance, and participating in sports with less than 20/20 vision is counterproductive.
+These are important reasons to wear protective eyewear.
+Enhancing performance is another important aspect of vision correction.
+It used to be common for people with mild to moderate prescriptions to simply participate in sports without wearing their eyeglasses or contact lenses.
+Coaches and players soon recognized that clear, sharp vision is a vital ingredient in sports performance.

 Features To Look For In Protective Sports Eyewear